thycotic/ss-docs/secret-templates/template-password-requirements/index.md

 1. Click to select the desired password no-no check boxes in the Password Validation section.
 The options are:

    - **Prevent Username in Password**: Do not allow the username to be part of the password.

    - **Prevent Common Dictionary Words**: Do not allow everyday English words in the password.

    - **Prevent Spatial Terms in Password**: Do not allow strings of characters based their order on the keyboard, such as `qwerty` or `asdfg`.

    - **Prevent Sequences in Password**: Do not allow strings of characters based on their order in the character set, such as `abcd` or `5678`.

-1. Create rules for the password requirement.
+1. Create rules for the password requirement:

    1. If necessary, click the **+** icon in the **Character Set Validation** section to create a blank rule.

    1. Click the **Character Set Validation** dropdown list to select either **Minimum of** or **Starts with**.
 The former set characters that must be present in the password, and the latter sets what characters the password must start with.

    1. Type the number of characters that must be present or start with in the unlabeled text box.

    1. Click the **from** dropdown list box to select the character set to use.

 1. Repeat the process to add any additional rules.